petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments/advanced-settings-reference.md

 ## Advanced Container Settings

-Container fragments include some advanced settings in addition to the [standard ones](#standard-advanced-settings).
+Container fragments include [standard ones](#standard-advanced-settings) and advanced settings.

 ### HTML Tag

 Choose the HTML tag generated for the container fragment: `div`, `header`, `nav`, `section`, `article`, `main`, `aside`, or `footer`.
-These tags help web scrapers, browsers, and site renderers more easily find and retrieve what kind of content is on the page.
+These tags help web scrapers, browsers, and site renderers find and retrieve page content more easily.
 The selected tag only applies to the selected container itself and does not apply to nested fragments or content.

 ![You can choose which HTML tag is used for container fragments in the Advanced Settings tab.](./advanced-settings-reference/images/05.png)